OliverStone01/Studying-SecurityPlus/My-notes/module-5/Security-policies.md

 Most organisations keep a master list of security protocols.
 This isn’t optional, In many cases it’s a mandatory set of rules that maintain uptime, availability, and overall security.

 These documents contain:
-- What happens if a virus is found of a workstation
+- What happens if a virus is found on a workstation
 - What if someone tries to connect remotely
 - What if a vulnerability is exploited